New Insights into Time Series Analysis II -- No Correlated Observations: Real data

 \subsection{Improvements on correlated indices}

 The flux independent variability indices ($K_{fi}^{(s)}$) proposed by us \citep[for more details see][]{FerreiraLopes-2015wfcam,FerreiraLopes-2016I} are not dependent on the amplitude signal since they only use the correlation signal.
 However, they are dependent on the mean value.
-Therefore, the correlation values computed using even-averages are more accurate than those computed using mean values since the even-mean gives a value closer to the true center (see Sect.
+Therefore, the correlation values computed using even-averages are more accurate than those computed using mean values since the even-mean gives a value closer to the true centre (see Sect.
 3.1).
-As a result, the $E_{tot}$ values presented in the Table~\ref{tab_efz} are reduced by about $\sim 18\%$ compared to those found in the Table~2 of paper I. This reduction is related with the sources which have few correlations.
-Such an improvement is almost constant for $E_{WVSC1} < 0.90$ (see Fig. \ref{fg_neta}) and it is so high because a small variation in the number of positive correlations provides a substantially improvement for the $K_{fi}^{(s)}$ indices.
-For instance, a single correlation can create a variation of about $20\%$ of $K_{fi}^{(2)}$ indices if it there are only $5$ correlation measurements.
-Therefore, a better mean value provides a strong correction on $K_{fi}^{(s)}$ indices having few correlations.
+As a result, the $E_{tot}$ values presented in Table~\ref{tab_efz} are reduced by about $\sim 18\%$ compared to those found in Table~2 of paper I. This reduction is related with to the sources that have few correlations.
+Such an improvement is almost constant for $E_{WVSC1} < 0.90$ (see Fig. \ref{fg_neta}) and it is this high because a small variation in the number of positive correlations provides a substantial improvement for the $K_{fi}^{(s)}$ indices.
+For instance, a single correlation can create a variation of about $20\%$ of $K_{fi}^{(2)}$ indices if there are only five correlation measurements.
+Therefore, a better mean value provides a strong correction on $K_{fi}^{(s)}$ indices with few correlations.

 We also tested the correlated indices using BAS, i.e. all measurements enclosed in $2\times ED_{\sigma\mu}$ about $EA_{m}$ of BA photometry (see Sect. ~\ref{sec_testaper}).
-The results are not so different from those found for $E_{WVSC1} < 0.85$ (see Table~\ref{tab_efz}) while for $E_{WVSC1} > 0.85$ we found an $E_{tot}$ about $40\%$ higher.
+The results are not that different from those found for $E_{WVSC1} < 0.85$ (see Table~\ref{tab_efz}), while for $E_{WVSC1} > 0.85$ we found an $E_{tot}$ about $40\%$ higher.
 The measurements related to eclipsing binary stars are removed when we use BAS.
-The correlated and non-correlated indices can fail for low signal-to-noise variations and for non-contact binaries having few measurements at the eclipses.
+The correlated and non-correlated indices can fail for low signal-to-noise variations and for non-contact binaries with few measurements at the eclipses.

-The WFCAMCAL database allows us to compute correlated indices having a number of correlations greater than $N_{2}^{(min)}$ for about $\sim 94\%$ of data.
-Variable stars having fewer correlations or not previously detected will be explored in the next paper of this series, where we are going to propose a new periodicity search method as well as studying selection criteria to produce a cleaner sample.
+The WFCAMCAL database allows us to compute correlated indices that have a number of correlations greater than $N_{2}^{(min)}$ for about $\sim 94\%$ of data.
+Variable stars with fewer correlations or not previously detected will be explored in the next paper of this series, in which we will propose a new periodicity search method and study selection criteria to produce a cleaner sample.

-\section{Summary of Recommendations}
+\section{Summary of recommendations}